 II.
-Functional Skills
+Functional Skills (5 points)

-A. Solo Repertoire: Play one keyboard composition.
-Examples of repertoire include (but are not limited to):
+A. Solo Repertoire (1 point): Play one keyboard composition (that must be approved by the instructor prior to taking the exam).
+Examples of repertoire include, but are not limited to the following:

 - 1. Bach: pieces from the Notebook for Anna Magdalena Bach

 - 2. Clementi, Kuhlau, Haydn, Mozart: Sonatinas

 - 3. Beethoven: Bagatelles, Dances, Ecosaisses

 - 4. Schumann: Kinderscenen

 - 5. Grieg: Lyric Pieces

-- 7. Bartok: Mikrokosmos IV, V, or VI
+- 7. Bartók: Mikrokosmos IV, V, or VI

 - 8. Mendelssohn: Songs without Words

 - 9. Chopin: Mazurkas, Preludes